Dissipative WENO stabilization of high-order discontinuous Galerkin methods for hyperbolic problems: Numerical examples

 \section{Numerical examples}

 To assess the properties of the WENO-based stabilization procedure, we conduct a series of numerical experiments involving both linear and nonlinear scalar test problems, as well as the compressible Euler equations of gas dynamics.
 Our objective is to demonstrate the optimal convergence behavior of our method for smooth problems, its superb shock-capturing capabilities, and its ability to converge to correct entropy solutions in the nonlinear case.
 Throughout the numerical experiments, we utilize Lagrange basis functions of polynomial order $p\in\{1, 2, 3\}$.
-We set $q=1$ in \eqref{eq:sensor}.
+We set $q=1$ in \eqref{eq:sensor} and deviate slightly from the default setting of the linear weights in \cite{zhu2017} by setting $\tilde{\omega}_0^e=1-m_e\cdot10^{-2}$, $\tilde{\omega}_l^e=10^{-2}$, $l=1,\ldots,m_e$.
 Numerical solutions are evolved in time using the third-order explicit SSP Runge-Kutta scheme \eqref{eq:ssp}, unless stated otherwise.
 For clarity, we assign the following labels to the methods under investigation:

 We measure the experimental order of convergence (EOC) using \cite{leveque1996,lohmann2017}